konnected-io/docs/security-alarm-system/troubleshooting/discovery-smartapp-error.md

 ---
 layout: default
-title: Troubleshooting | SmartThings App has error
+title: Troubleshooting | Error Loading the Konnected SmartApp
 comments: true
+breadcrumb: Konnected SmartApp Error
 ---

 If the SmartThings app is showing blank screen like this: